Curbside Hotline: 503-823-7202

 A growing number of them are exploring how to use their properties to address the affordable housing crisis.
 Faith-owned property is found in every neighborhood of the city, including in the most popular and expensive neighborhoods, where affordable housing development is challenging due to the high cost of land.

-The Bureau of Planning and Sustainability has convened a project (funded by a grant from Metro) to help faith communities create affordable housing options on their properties.
+The Bureau of Planning and Sustainability has convened a project (funded by a grant from Metro) to help faith communities begin the process of developing affordable housing on their properties.
+BPS is accepting applications for grants that will fund design and finance consulting services for faith-based organizations who submit proposals for using their available land to provide housing for those in need.
+Up to five grants will be available.

 Bureau of Planning and Sustainability